SergeyKanzhelev/apmtips/source/_posts/2015-01-05-track-dependencies-in-console-application.markdown

 Console.ReadLine();
 ```

-Now you need to include and configure Application Insights in this application and then enable dependencies tracking feature.
+Now you need to include and configure Application Insights for this application and then enable dependencies tracking feature.

 Install Application Insights